Polynomial growth of holomorphic extensions of orbit maps of $K$-finite vectors at the boundary of the crown: Distributional limits at the boundary of the crown

-in the space of distribution vectors $\cH^{-\infty}$, where $(\pi,\cH)$ is a principal series representation or an irreducible unitary representation of a connected semisimple Lie group $G$.
-In Subsection \ref{subsecSlow}, we discuss polynomial growth rates of analytic vectors in topological vector spaces and the existence of the corresponding limits in the space of distribution vectors.
-In Subsection \ref{subsPrinc}, we prove polynomial growth rates of the holomorphic extensions of orbit maps of $K$-finite vectors in principal series representations.
-Together with Theorem \ref{thmNormBound} this provides the necessary tools to obtain analogous statements for irreducible unitary representations.
+In Subsection \ref{subsecSlow}, we discuss polynomial growth rates of analytic vectors in locally convex vector spaces and the existence of the corresponding limits in the space of distribution vectors.
+Afterward, in Subsection \ref{subsTemp}, we prove that the polynomial growth rates for principal series representations can be quantitatively transferred to irreducible unitary representations.
+We use these results to prove that the Kr\"otz--Stanton Extension Theorem holds for reducible unitary representations on a dense subspace of the $K$-finite vectors on which one also has polynomial growth rates at the boundary.